SBTCVM/SBTCVM-Gen2-9/README.md

 Copyright (c) 2016-2018 Thomas Leathers and Contributors

-Notice: The user manual, (SBTCVM-user-manual.odt) is under a different license: the GNU Free Documentation License.
-See said manual for more information.
-A pdf export of SBTCVM-user-manual.odt, is provided and should be considered an Opaque copy.
-See the Gnu FDL in the manual itself for more information.

   SBTCVM Gen2 9-trit is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by